cdktf/cdktf-provider-datadog/docs/integrationGcpSts.java.md

 - *Type:* java.util.List<java.lang.String>

-Your Host Filters.
+List of filters to limit the VM instances that are pulled into Datadog by using tags.

+Only VM instance resources that apply to specified filters are imported into Datadog.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/datadog/datadog/3.73.0/docs/resources/integration_gcp_sts#host_filters IntegrationGcpSts#host_filters}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/datadog/datadog/3.74.0/docs/resources/integration_gcp_sts#host_filters IntegrationGcpSts#host_filters}

 ---